glotzerlab/signac-docs/docs/source/packages.rst

     :target: https://pypi.org/project/signac-flow/
     :alt: PyPI signac-flow

-The **signac-flow** package allows us to implement workflows that operate on a *data space* managed with signac.
+The **signac-flow** package allows users to implement workflows that operate on a data space managed with **signac**:

-These workflows range from simple, linear workflows, to large workflows with complex dependencies between operations.
-These workflows can be executed directly on the command line or submitted to a cluster scheduling system, which is relevant for users who work in high-performance computing (HPC) environments.
+- Implement workflows for projects managed with **signac**.
+- Run workflows from the command line.
+- Submit jobs to high-performance computing (HPC) clusters.
+- Specify workflow dependencies through conditions, allowing execution that can be simple and linear or complex and branched.

 .. rubric:: signac-dashboard_